canonical/kserve-rocks/vllm-cuda-gpu/README.md

 > **Note:** Building this rock downloads multi-gigabyte CUDA wheels (PyTorch,
 > NVIDIA runtime libraries, FlashInfer).
 The build itself runs on CPU and does not
 > require a GPU; only running the server does.
+> This takes approximately 30–60 minutes depending on the machine.

 ```bash
 tox -e pack